PanderMusubi/inkscape-open-symbols/CONTRIBUTING.md

 4. Click and review the icons.
 Ensure that are not broken.

 ## Fixing broken icons
 SVGO can break many symbols, but cleans most of them very well.
-If some of your symbols are broken while testing, check which one is and try clening it manually using [SVGOMG](https://jakearchibald.github.io/svgomg/).
+If some of your symbols are broken while testing, check which one is and try cleaning it manually using [SVGOMG](https://jakearchibald.github.io/svgomg/).
 Then, copy the code into your file replacing the previous code and retest the symbol set.

 ## Pull Requests